White House Releases Memo on Trump-Ukraine Call

-The White House has released a memo outlining the July 25 call between President Trump and Ukrainian President Volodymyr Zelensky that has sparked an impeachment inquiry.
+The memo shows that Zelensky told Trump he had stayed at his flagship property.

-The memo, which is not a verbatim transcript, can be found here.
+“I would like to tell you that I also have.quite a few·Ukrainian friends that live in the United States.
+Actually last time I traveled to the United States, I stayed in New York near Central Park and I stayed at the Trump Tower.”

-President Trump reportedly signed off on the release Tuesday after getting approval from the Ukrainian government.
+Trump reportedly signed off on the release of the memo Tuesday after getting approval from the Ukrainian government.
 The move indicates the Trump administration is taking the House’s impeachment proceedings seriously, despite Trump’s public attempts to dismiss the effort as a “witch hunt” and “presidential harassment.”

 The White House has not yet turned over a whistleblower’s complaint about the call.
 Acting Director of National Intelligence Joseph Maguire has declined to turn over the complaint to Congress, though details of the whistleblower’s claims have been gradually made public through media reports.